Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 The arbitration hearing took place in late November 2023 in Gardena before arbitrator Linda M. Chavez, a well-respected Southern California construction law specialist.
 Both sides submitted extensive documentation including daily logs, emails, photos of workmanship, independent engineering reports, and testimonies from project managers.

 Arbitrator's Analysis: After reviewing the evidence, Arbitrator Chavez ruled that while Silverline was indeed responsible for some delays, the bulk of those delays and design flaws originated from Pacific Design’s repeated mid-project design changes and inadequate project oversight.
-She found Silverline entitled to full payment of $650,000 but denied the claim for the additional $100,000.
-Pacific Design was ordered to pay $100,000 immediately and another $550,000 in staged payments over six months.
+She found Silverline entitled to full payment of $650,000 but denied the claim for the additional $100,000. the claimant was ordered to pay $100,000 immediately and another $550,000 in staged payments over six months.

 Outcome & Impact: The arbitration award was issued in December 2023, bringing a definitive resolution that allowed both companies to move forward.
 Silverline used the funds to pay subcontractors and stabilize their finances, while Pacific Design overhauled its internal project management processes.